top of page

 Jan 178 min read

-How to Get Diagnosed With ADHD as a Woman: What to Expect From the Process
+How to Get Diagnosed With ADHD as a Woman: What to Expect

 If you’re searching for how to get diagnosed with ADHD as a woman, this guide walks you through each step: choosing the right assessment, finding a clinician who understands masking, what happens in intake and testing, and what to do with results in Tennessee or via telehealth.